vtthoapl/bookstore/README.md

 3. "Once a conflict occurs, it's recommended to Google how to handle it and resolve the conflict through Git rather than handling it manually."

-# Adding some changes for testing purposes (Isabel branch)
+# Adding some changes for testing purposes
+# One more change to make sure